 Professor Bongs contributed to the Quantum technologies: Blackett review, a Government report published in 2016, which explored how the UK could benefit from the research, development, and commercialisation of quantum technologies.
 He has built extensive links with key industry partners, working with over 40 companies in over 30 projects.
 These industry partners include companies such as Teledyne e2v, Network Rail and BAE Systems.

 In 2017, Professor Bongs received the Josiah Mason award for Business Advancement in recognition of his leadership of the Quantum Technology Hub for Sensors and Metrology.
-At the beginning of this year, Professor Bongs was made Editor-in-Chief for the European Physical Journal (Quantum Technologies).
-He is also a Royal Society Wolfson Research Merit Fellow, as well as a Fellow of the Institute of Physics and the Institution of Engineering and Technology
+In 2018, Professor Bongs was made Editor-in-Chief for the European Physical Journal (Quantum Technologies).
+He is also a Royal Society Wolfson Research Merit Fellow, as well as a Fellow of the Institute of Physics and the Institution of Engineering and Technology.

 Professor Kai Bongs discusses the University of Birmingham's research into quantum clocks